Categories

 • The Reed VKR1EXT Ratcheting Valve Key w/ 6-Foot Extension Shaft features a 1” square key interface for precision.
 It includes a 6-foot extension shaft, extending its reach to over 12 feet—ideal for deep or hard-to-access valves.
 Its ergonomic design minimizes fatigue, while its compact 45.5” closed length allows for easy storage.

-A curb key, also known as a water meter key, is a long-handled tool used to turn water on or off at the main shutoff valve, usually located near the curb or property line.
-It’s essential for homeowners in case of plumbing emergencies, maintenance, or water supply issues, as it allows control over water flow without waiting for utility services.
+A curb key, also known as a water meter key, is a long-handled tool used to turn water on or off at the main shutoff valve, typically located near the curb or property line.
+It allows homeowners to control water flow during plumbing emergencies, maintenance, or water supply issues without waiting for utility services.

-A curb key is specifically designed to operate curb stop valves that control water supply to a property, while a valve key is a broader term referring to tools used for various underground or industrial valves, including gas and fire hydrant shutoff valves.
-The key difference lies in their intended application and design, with curb keys having a more specialized shape to fit water shutoff valves.
+A curb key is specifically designed to operate curb stop valves that control water supply to a property.
+A valve key is a broader category of tools used for operating various underground or industrial valves, including gas and fire hydrant shutoff valves.
+The main difference lies in their intended use and valve compatibility.

-No, curb keys come in different sizes and designs to fit specific valve types.
-Before purchasing, check the size and shape of your curb stop valve.
-Universal curb keys exist, but they may not work for every valve.
-Consulting your water provider or measuring your valve’s specifications ensures compatibility.
+Not all curb keys are universal.
+They come in different sizes and designs to match specific valve types.
+Before purchasing, it’s important to check the size and shape of your curb stop valve.
+Consulting your water provider or measuring the valve helps ensure proper compatibility.

 Recently viewed